To ensure primary well control is in place & prevention of kicks in drilling, the following procedures and precautions must be observed:

 Dry Pipe Length = Dry Pipe Volume (bbls) / Drill Pipe Capacity (bbls/ft)

-A logging unit if available is extremely important particularly with respect to well control.
+A logging unit if available is extremely important particularly with respect to primary well control.
 The unit carries out some of the following services:

 - Gas detection in the mud